 On the inside, the safe has a pre-drilled hole at the back for those who want to install an electrical dehumidifier or LED lights inside of the safe.

-When buying a gun safe, you need to, of course, consider your finances, where you’re going to put the safe, how often you’re going to open and close the safe, how much you’re going to store inside the safe, etc.
+When buying a gun safe, you need to, of course, consider your finances.
+Where you’re going to put the safe?
+How often you’re going to open and close the safe?
+How much are you going to store inside the safe, etc.

-If you’re going to be using your safe on a frequent basis (open and close it almost everyday), then having an electronic keypad lock would perhaps be a better option as opposed to having a mechanical dial lock.
+If you’re going use your safe frequently (open and close it almost everyday), then having an electronic keypad lock would perhaps be a better option as opposed to having a mechanical dial lock.
 The reason being that the keypad lock opens in under 10 seconds, where the dial lock opens in under 45 seconds.

 In case of emergencies, having a keypad lock would also be better than having a dial lock.
 But if you have a handgun case/safe that you use purely for emergency situations, then by all mean, get the electronic keypad lock.

 Consider the number of firearms that you have and that you want to store in a safe.
-If you’re planning on increasing your collection of guns, then planning ahead and going big from the get go should be a thought that you need to entertain.
+Intending on increasing your gun collection?
+Then planning ahead and going big from the get go should be a thought that you need to entertain.
 There’s no point in spending a good amount of money on a safe that will perfectly fit your number of guns, only to buy more in the future with no place to store them.

 The safes we’ve listed in this review are the best of their kind for the price that you’re paying.
-However, if you can afford to buy a true safe (a safe that meets the highest ratings), then by all means, do it.
+However, if you can afford to buy a true safe, then by all means, do it.
 That would truly be an investment of a lifetime.